1983 Indiana remains ID’d as Chicago victim of serial killer

 Indiana authorities worked with the nonprofit DNA Doe Project, which uses genetic genealogy, and others to find a match to a family member.
 That led to the positive identification earlier this month, according to the coroner’s office.

-“While my heart breaks for this family, I’m thankful that they finally have some of the so long for, and I hope this brings them peace,” Rebecca Goddard, a Newton County prosecutor, said in a statement Sunday from the DNA Doe Project.
+“While my heart breaks for this family, I’m thankful that they finally have some of the answers they’ve waited so long for, and I hope this brings them peace,” Rebecca Goddard, a Newton County prosecutor, said in a statement Sunday from the DNA Doe Project.

 She worked on the case with Indiana State Police.
 The prosecutor’s office and state police didn’t return messages left Sunday.

-The coroner’s office said Brandenburg’s family had been contacted and authorities would not released further information until relatives gave further permission.
+The coroner’s office said Brandenburg’s family had been contacted and authorities would not release further information until relatives gave further permission.

 This story has been corrected to show that Rebecca Goddard worked on the case with that Indiana State Police.